emcoglab/sensorimotor-distance-calculator/app/ui/help_text/text_entry_pairs.md

-Enter pairs of concepts separated by colons, with each pair on a separate line.
+Enter pairs of concepts separated by colons, commas, tabs, or semicolons.
+Enter each pair on a separate line.